-Earning a B.A. in Theatre from Alma College, Michael is both an actor and fight director.
+With a B.A. in Theatre from Alma College, Michael works regularly as both actor and fight director.
 Michael’s acting resume includes "Romeo & Juliet", "The Three Musketeers", "Measure for Measure" "The Trickster of Seville", "Our Country's Good", "Daniel on a Thursday", "Extremities", "Book of Days", "The Benchmark," "Misreadings," as well as a fighting pirate in the Jackson Rose Festival, held annually in Jackson, Michigan.
-Michael had roles in the independent films "Last Night Out" and “Circles,” both by Drop The Fork productions, and the web series "Bigfoot, IL" produced by Doubting Thomas Productions.
+Film and TV roles include "Abe Lincoln, Vampire Hunter," "22 Jump Street," "Memphis Beat," Ghost Adventures," "Under employed," "Last Night Out" and “Circles,” and the web series "Bigfoot, IL."
 As a fight Director, Michael brought a historical flavor to the fights in both “The Many Deaths of Shakespeare” as well as “The Lion, The Witch and the Wardrobe.”
 As an Instructor, Michael has taught Stage Combat as an Adjunct Professor at Lansing Community College, German Longsword and Pole arms for the Art of Combat, and Singlestick at the International Swordfighting & Martial Arts Convention.
 In addition to the Western Martial Arts, Michael is also a passionate student of Wing Chun, studying here in the U.S., as well as Hong Kong under Grandmaster Ip Ching.